-We can recall a particular job where a customer scheduled an install for a chain link fence, and as it was in progress, the customer paniced as the HOA just informed her that absolutely no chain link was allowed in their community.
+We can recall a particular job where a customer scheduled an install for a chain link fence, and as it was in progress, the customer panicked as the HOA just informed her that absolutely no chain link was allowed in their community.
 Several adjacent yards that had previously used chain link enclosures prior to her request were ordered to remove them and seek other fence options.
-It turns out that residents were only approved to have wood, vinyl and ornamental aluminum fence in that neighborhood.
+It turns out that residents were only approved to have vinyl and ornamental aluminum installed in that neighborhood.

 HOW TO AVOID COSTLY HOA FENCE INSTALL MISTAKES

 Many HOA ordinances and rules prevent you from constructing chain link, split rail, or wire containment fences because they are not aesthetically appealing.
-If you install a fence without HOA approval, you can almost be sure you will have to tear it down or face serious fines, as well as aggrevation and time consumption.
+If you install a fence without HOA approval, you can almost be sure you will have to tear it down or face serious fines, as well as aggravation and time consumption.

 1. Read the regulations provided by the HOA thoroughly.
 Make sure that you have the most updated version.
 Call the HOA president or another board member with all questions you have regarding the specific regulations.
 Document the date and time of call, the name of the person with whom you spoke with, as well as what was said during the conversation.

 2. Make notes on what you want to communicate in your letter to the HOA.
 In your correspondence try to anticipate any questions the HOA board may have about your project.
 Always include possible solutions to any problem you think the board may have with your planned project.

 3. Enclose blueprints, pictures and project drawings.
 Also, be sure to include the specific dimensions of your project and any other pertinent details in your letter.
 Include images or colors of the materials you will be using.
 Be clear and precise so your letter will be easily understood.